Language

 Specific Heat Calculator

-This calculator helps you solve the fundamental heat equation Q = mcΔT, which relates four key thermal quantities: heat energy (Q), mass (m), specific heat capacity (c), and temperature change (ΔT).
+This specific heat calculator solves the heat equation Q = mcΔT, which links heat energy (Q), mass (m), specific heat capacity (c), and temperature change (ΔT).
+Enter any three values and it instantly returns the fourth, with the full formula shown step by step.

 1